-The tax treaties the Netherlands has with many countries around the world determine where aspects of the income and assets of a person is taxed.
-The tax treaties nearly all have the same order of articles and around article 16 or 17 you find the directors article.
+The tax treaties the Netherlands has with many countries around the world.
+This is to determine where aspects of the income and assets of a person is taxed.
+The tax treaties nearly all have the same order of articles.
+Around article 16 or 17 you find the directors article.

-This article basically states that a tax resident of the Netherlands in his capacity of being the appointed director of a company based in another states is taxed in that other state.
+This article basically states about a tax resident of the Netherlands in his capacity of being the appointed director of a company.
+Based in another states is taxed in that other state.
 However, if the appointed director executed (a part) of his task in the Netherlands, this (part of) the income is taxed in the Netherlands.

-Basically it states that the appointed director needs to show where he has done his job and then pro rata his income is allocated as such.
+Basically it states that the appointed director needs to show where he has done his job.
+Then pro rata his income is allocated as such.

 The thing with company structures is, that all is very formal.
 Certain formalities needs to be in place to achieve something.
 The following director had not followed formalities, for a reason.

-A ultimate shareholder, but not a direct shareholder, of a Luxemburg company and Dutch tax resident acted as if he was the director of that company.
+A ultimate shareholder, but not a direct shareholder, of a Luxemburg company.
+This person was also a Dutch tax resident acted as if he was the director of that company.
 His name was director of Legal & Compliance, mind you.
 Being the director of legal & Compliance makes he could not be appointed Chief Executive Officer/director in the register of companies.
 That would be a conflict of interest.
 You cannot check yourself to see if you are in line with regulations.

-The director of Legal & Compliance who was basically busy checking what he has done himself, but this could not be reported in the official registrars, did act like he was the director of the company.
-This act he continued in the Dutch income tax return where he claimed the directors article in the tax treaty with Luxemburg.
-A double tax relief was claimed in the Netherlands for income taxed in Luxemburg, working as appointed director of a Luxemburg company.
+The director of Legal & Compliance who was basically busy checking what he has done himself.
+However this could not be reported in the official registrars, did act like he was the director of the company.
+This act he continued in the Dutch income tax return.
+Here he claimed the directors article in the tax treaty with Luxemburg.
+A double tax relief was claimed in the Netherlands for income taxed in Luxemburg.
+As being appointed director of a Luxemburg company.